 BIO 315 Immunology (3) A thorough study of the activities, interactions, and regulation of the immune system and its role in areas such as infections, transplants, tumors, and auto-immunity.
-Fall semester, alternate years.
+Fall semester, even years.
 Prerequisite: BIO 225 or permission of the instructor.

 BIO 316 Virology (3) A study of the general mechanisms by which viruses cause disease followed by a survey of the major groups of human viruses and the infections and tumors which they cause.
 The diagnosis and treatment of viral infections are also discussed.
-Fall semester, alternate years.
-Prerequisite: BIO 112.
+Spring semester, alternate years.
+Prerequisite: BIO 112 and BIO 319.